 I think there are many things we can do, as individuals and as a profession, that can help us be more resilient.
 This can only be good for our patients and their owners, as well as ourselves.

 Firstly, be aware we all have perfectionist traits.
-This trait can make us not only self-critical but also critical of others.
-A bit more mutual support and understanding would go a long way towards improving the situation.
+This trait can help us to achieve success academically, but can also make us not only self-critical but also critical of others.
+Try to practice some self-compassion, and where you see others being overly self-critical try to help them to be more compassionate towards themselves.

 Ask for help

-We need to lower the threshold for asking for help.
-At the moment, problems are buried and often support is not sought until mental health is seriously damaged.
+Many people wait too long to reach out for support.
+We need to lower the threshold for asking for help. eople often try to ignore or avoid their problems so that support is not sought until their mental health is seriously damaged.
 Vets are less likely than the general population to seek help.
-It may be we feel it is an admission of failure, are concerned we will be “found out” and judged incapable, or that we simply do not think it will help.
-Vetlife Helpline, for example, is there for us – we should use it at an early stage, preferably before we have got to the point of suicidal thoughts.
+It may be we feel it is an admission of failure, that we are concerned we will be “found out” and judged incapable, or that we simply do not think it will help.
+Vetlife Helpline, for example, is there for us – we should use it at an early stage, preferably before we have got to a critical point.

 We need to recognise how stressful clinical veterinary work can be at the coalface.
-If a complaint is added to that underlying stress, it can be enough to tip the mental health balance.
-As well as telephoning the professional indemnity provider (and it has to be said Veterinary Defence Society is incredibly supportive in this situation), it should be the accepted norm to telephone Vetlife Helpline as well.
+If a complaint is added to that underlying stress, it can sometimes be enough to tip someone’s mental health balance.
+As well as telephoning your professional indemnity provider (and it has to be said Veterinary Defence Society is incredibly supportive in this situation), it should be the accepted norm to speak to trusted colleagues or supervisors or telephone Vetlife Helpline as well.

 Create a more open environment

-Because we are so concerned about mistakes and have a huge fear of failure, any suggestion we have got something wrong is a blow to our very being.
-We may react by thinking we are a bad person who should not be doing the job at all, and then our mental health can go into a tailspin.
-So, we protect ourselves by hiding it inside, not talking about it nor admitting to ourselves or anyone else that perhaps we are not 100% perfect.
+When we become so concerned about mistakes and have a huge fear of any failure, any suggestion we have got something wrong is a blow to our very being.
+We may react by thinking we are a bad person who should not be doing the job at all, which can cause our mental health to go into a tailspin.
+This then can lead to our trying to protect ourselves by hiding our concerns and fears inside, not talking about it nor admitting to ourselves or anyone else that perhaps we are not 100% perfect.

-We need to change the culture so mistakes are not treated as some sort of guilty secret and to accept they are inevitable in human beings.
+We need to change the culture so that mistakes are not treated as some sort of guilty secret,;instead we should accept they are inevitable in human beings.
 We must create a personal, practice and professional environment where we can think and talk about things that went wrong and caused a suboptimal outcome for our patient in an open, no-blame way.

-In this way, we would realise all blame does not rest on one individual, but other factors will always play a part.
-It would help us to derive systems that minimise the future incidence of similar mistakes.
+In this way, we will realise all blame does not rest on one individual, but that many other factors will always play a part.
+If we can facilitate a no-blame approach to how we deal with situations where things have not gone as we would wish, this will help us minimise the future incidence of similar mistakes.